Using Git as you work

 $ git fetch upstream

-Next, checkout your
+Next, check out your

-master branch and rebase it on top
+main branch and rebase it on top

-This will rollback any changes you've made to master, update it from
+This will rollback any changes you’ve made to

-upstream/master, and then re-apply your changes.
+upstream/main, and then re-apply your changes.
 Rebasing keeps the commit

 history clean and readable.

 When you’re ready, push your changes to your remote fork.

 $ git checkout main $ git push origin main